 This observation does not decide between the views sketched in (40).
 On a Syntactically Constrained view, we could take the locative-shifted locus to be made of two parts, one of them denoting JOHN, and one of them bound by THERE with locus c.
-On this view, the first sentence of (44)b, repeated as (45)a, could conceivably be given the analysis in (45)b, by analogy with the treatment of bound first person pronouns in (42).
-However this analysis must be combined with the hypothesis (argued for in Schlenker 2016) that loci can sometimes be inherited in the same way as features, and can remain uninterpreted in the same configurations.
+On this view, the first sentence of (44)b, repeated as

-27 JOHN is signed in a neutral position, and thus it might be better to transcribe this as JOHN (without a locus) rather than as $JOHN_b$ (where locus b is in a central position).
+28 JOHN is signed in a neutral position, and thus it might be better to transcribe this as JOHN (without a locus) rather than as $JOHN_b$ (where locus b is in a central position).
 We use the notation (b) to make it clear that the later pointing signs indexing b correspond to JOHN.
 This remark also applies to (46) and (47).